gladiaio/gladia/CONTRIBUTING.md

 ### Your first feature request

-If you consider submitting an enhancement suggestion for Gladia, whether it is for a brand new feature or for a minor improvement, this section is for you!
+If you consider submitting an enhancement suggestion for GladIA, whether it is for a brand new feature or for a minor improvement, this section is for you!

 #### What should I do before submitting my feature request?